simonw/llm/docs/other-models.md

 You can set `api_key_name` to the name of a key stored using the {ref}`api-keys` feature.

-Having configured the model like this, run `llm models list` to check that it installed correctly.
+Having configured the model like this, run `llm models` to check that it installed correctly.
 You can then run prompts against it like so:

 ```bash
 llm -m orca-openai-compat 'What is the capital of France?'